-- Store prescription pain medications out of reach of kids, family and guests.
+- Store medications out of reach of kids, family and guests.

-- Know where your prescription pain medications are at all times.
+- Know where your medications are at all times.

-- Keep prescription pain pills in the original bottle with the label attached, and with the child-resistant cap secured.
+- Keep prescribed medications in the original container with the label attached, and the child-resistant cap secured.

-- Keep track of how many prescription pain pills are in your bottle so you are immediately aware if any are missing.
+- Keep track of the number of pills are in your prescription so you are immediately aware if any are missing.

-- Dispose of all unused and expired prescription pain medications properly.
+- Dispose of all unused and expired medications properly.
 Proper storage and disposal of all medications is essential to health and safety.

 The majority of people who use prescription pain medications that are not prescribed to them report getting it from a family member or friend.1 In fact, just by having prescription pain medications in your home you are at increased risk for theft.